Investment risk profile

 Market risk of currency reserves

-As a matter of principle, the SNB does not hedge currency risk against the Swiss franc, as hedging would have an undesirable impact on monetary policy.
+The SNB does not hedge currency risk against the Swiss franc, as hedging would have an undesirable impact on monetary policy.
 Hedging operations, for example selling foreign exchange forwards against Swiss francs, would create additional demand and increase upward pressure on the Swiss franc.
 Therefore, hedging would de facto have the same effect as a foreign exchange market intervention to strengthen the Swiss franc.
 For these reasons, currency risk must be accepted as an inherent component of currency reserves.

 Credit risk of currency reserves